Hagedorny/THE-RESUMEATOR/README.md

 ### 5. Add your resume

-**Option A:** Edit `data/base_resume_example.json` with your own information, then rename it to `data/base_resume.json`
+Start the app and use the welcome screen to upload your resume PDF.

-**Option B:** Start the app and use the welcome screen to upload your resume PDF — the AI will parse it into the right format automatically
+The AI will parse it into the right format automatically

 The example resume uses a generic operations/project management background to show the format.
 Replace it with your own info regardless of your profession.